exoszajzbuk/msc_thesis/README.md

 msc_thesis
 ==========

-MSc thesis about &quot;Developing an eye tracking system based on image procession&quot;
+MSc thesis about &quot;Development of a Gaze Tracking System Based on Image Procession&quot;